Dakar

-The area around Dakar was colonized by the Portuguese in the early 15th century.
+Dakar is situated on the Cap-Vert peninsula, the westernmost point of mainland Africa.
+Cap-Vert was colonized by the Portuguese in the early 15th century.
 The Portuguese established a presence on the island of Gorée off the coast of Cap-Vert and used it as a base for the Atlantic slave trade.
 France took over the island in 1677.
 Following the abolition of the slave trade and French annexation of the mainland area in the 19th century, Dakar grew into a major regional port and a major city of the French colonial empire.
 In 1902, Dakar replaced Saint-Louis as the capital of French West Africa.
 From 1959 to 1960, Dakar was the capital of the short-lived Mali Federation.
 In 1960, it became the capital of the independent Republic of Senegal.
+Dakar will host the 2026 Summer Youth Olympics.